Where is Camp Located?

 What does time off look like?

 We want staff to be at their best all the time, so time is allotted to relax and recharge.
-Scheduled time off varies from week to week and usually amounts to at least one three hour break per week, and a day off between each session.
+Scheduled time off varies from week to week and usually amounts to daily time off, short night off, long night off, and a day off between each session.

 What accommodations will I have?